echau01/Tetris-Clone/README.md

 Problem 1: the Piece class in the model.pieces package also deals with the Tetris board.
 For example, if a piece rotates, then the board is updated from within the Piece class.
 However, the Tetris board itself is stored in the Game class in the model package.
 As a result, there is too much coupling between the Piece and Game classes—the Piece class has to know about how the board is stored in the Game class.
-One could also argue that the cohesiveness of the Piece class can be improved, because dealing with the game board should not be a responsibility of the Piece class.
+The cohesiveness of the Piece class can also be improved because dealing with the game board should not be a responsibility of the Piece class.

 Solution to problem 1: I refactored all board-handling logic in the Piece class to be in the Game class instead.
 The Piece class now calls the appropriate methods from the Game class instead of dealing with the board directly.